woile/woile.github.io/es/posts/the-layout-team/index.md

     - Do not use negative margins because we found that no one knows who to...
 - Write tests for the layout

-One easy way to do this, is by having a monorepo.
+One easy way to do this, is by having a monorepo (recommended).
 The layout for the different pages is defined by "The Layout Team", and the rest of the teams write components, which can be later placed in the places designated by the layout team.